travelgateX/documentation-site/content/stats/howtos/howto-query-stats.md

 ## How to request

-There are 2 ways to query about your performance:
-- As a Buyer
-- As a Seller
+You can query about your performance as a buyer or as a seller.

 Below are shown different examples for different casuistry: